Superfund Sites in Reuse in California

 If you are having trouble viewing the map in your browser, click the 'View larger map' link below

-The Advanced Micro Devices, Inc. Superfund site covers 6 acres in Sunnyvale, California.
-Advanced Micro Devices, Inc. (AMD) designed and made semiconductor devices at two buildings on site from 1969 to 1992.
+The Advanced Micro Devices, Inc. Superfund site (AMD) covers 6 acres in Sunnyvale, California.
+The AMD site is part of the Triple Site, which also includes the nearby TRW Microwave, Inc Superfund site and the Signetics, Inc. site.
+The three sites contributed to groundwater contamination in the north adjacent area known as the Offsite Operable Unit (OU).
+Advanced Micro Devices, Inc. designed and made semiconductor devices at two buildings on-site from 1969 to 1992.
+Two below-ground acid neutralization system tank vaults were located at the northern and southern ends of the 901 and 902 Thompson Place buildings, respectively.
+Leaks from these tanks appear to be the primary on-site source of volatile organic compounds to groundwater in this area.
+The two tanks were removed in 1983 and 1984.
+Impacted soil was excavated and transported to a disposal facility.
 Facility operations contaminated soil and groundwater with volatile organic compounds, primarily trichloroethylene (TCE).
-EPA added the site to the National Priorities List (NPL) in 1986.
-EPA issued a Record of Decision in 1991 for the site, together with the TRW Microwave Inc. and Signetics Inc. sites, and an off-site area, or operable unit.
+EPA added the AMD site to the National Priorities List in 1986.
+EPA selected the long-term remedy for the site in the 1991 Record of Decision, together with the TRW Microwave Inc. and Signetics Inc. sites, and the Offsite Operable Unit.
 AMD removed soil contamination and treated contaminated groundwater.
-A developer bought the site property in 2006, demolished the former AMD buildings, and built a public self-storage facility in 2007.
-Several other commercial businesses are also on the site; they are not located above groundwater with elevated TCE levels.
+A groundwater extraction and treatment system was installed and operated from 1983-2002, followed by an in-situ bioremediation (ISB) pilot study from 2002-2005.
+A developer bought the site property in 2006, demolished the former AMD buildings and built a public self-storage facility in 2007.
+Several other commercial businesses are also on-site; they are not located above groundwater impacted with TCE contamination attributable to the AMD release.
 Groundwater treatment and monitoring are ongoing.
-Vapor intrusion assessments at the self-storage facility did not show any evidence of unacceptable vapor intrusion.
-In March 2019, EPA finalized an agreement with Philips Semiconductors, Inc. for the adjacent Signetics Inc. site.
-This agreement will help expedite the cleanup of underlying groundwater contamination from the Signetics Inc. site that limits the effectiveness of cleanup efforts at the AMD site, address vapor risks in the community, and restore groundwater quality in the region.
+Vapor intrusion assessments at the self-storage facility did not show any evidence of vapor intrusion above screening levels aimed to protect public health.

 For more information:

 The 1-acre AMCO Chemical Superfund site is in Oakland, California.
-From the 1960s to 1989, the former AMCO Chemical Corporation owned and operated a chemical distribution facility on site.
+From the 1960s to 1989, AMCO Chemical Corporation owned and operated a chemical distribution facility on-site.
 AMCO demolished several buildings and removed storage tanks and drums from the site during its operations.
-In 1995, PG&E and the California Department of Transportation found contaminants in the soil, soil gas and groundwater near the site.
+In 1995, PG&E and the California Department of Transportation found contaminants in soil, soil gas and groundwater near the site.
 In 1997 and 1998, EPA excavated contaminated soils and operated treatment systems to address immediate threats from groundwater and soil gas contamination.
-EPA added the site to the National Priorities List (NPL) in 2003.
-EPA’s Superfund Redevelopment Program (SRP) supported reuse planning activities at the site in 2009.
-Community meetings held as part of the reuse assessment planning process identified community reuse goals for the site.
-The goals help inform EPA’s remedy selection process.
-Cleanup goals included groundwater treatment, removal of contaminated soil, and vapor intrusion mitigation systems to prevent contaminated vapors from entering buildings.
-In 2014, local artists and businesses began subleasing a warehouse on site for commercial and industrial uses.
-Previous site uses include a scrap yard and a cable storage company.
-EPA completed an interim non-time critical removal action of soil and groundwater cleanup using underground thermal heating in 2017.
-In 2019, EPA began a treatability study using in-situ chemical oxidation to test if the technology would remediate contaminants under the warehouse.
-EPA is currently preparing a feasibility study to select a long-term remedy for the Site.
+EPA added the site to the National Priorities List in 2003.
+EPA’s Superfund Redevelopment Program supported reuse planning activities at the site in 2009.
+Community meetings held as part of the reuse assessment planning process identified local reuse goals for the area.
+These goals help inform EPA’s remedy selection process.
+Cleanup goals included groundwater treatment, removal of contaminated soil and vapor intrusion mitigation systems to prevent contaminated vapors from entering buildings.
+In 2014, local artists and businesses began subleasing a warehouse on-site for commercial and industrial uses.
+Past site uses include a scrap yard and a cable storage company.
+In 2017, EPA completed a non-time critical removal action using thermal heating to clean up soil and groundwater.
+In 2019, the agency initiated a treatability study using in-situ chemical oxidation to determine if the technology could clean up contaminants under the warehouse.
+EPA is working on a human health risk assessment and feasibility study as part of selecting the site’s long-term remedy.

 For more information: